zekro-archive/discordjs-cmds2/README.md

 - Automatically created command list and help message
 - You can also replace the default help command with your own just by overwriting the `help` invoke.
 - Promise-Based safety: Every command will be executed in seperate threads which also will catch all exceptions thrown in the commands code.
+- Register your own logger classes based on the `LoggerInterface` if you want to log into a Database or whatever you want to do with it

 ---